Lisson Gallery

 As well as elevating people and their bodies to otherworldly, uncompromising and often female celestial beings, Yu Hong’s sitters are also subject to the intense lows of depression, urban deprivation and social alienation, as in her apocalyptic Earth and Heaven (2014), or when tumbling from her Ladder to the Sky (2008).
 The latter image not only borrows from a medieval precedent (The Ladder to Paradise in the Egyptian Monastery of St Catherine), but utilises a gold background, which she has employed since 2010, in order to iconise and foreground her cast of modern-day characters.
 Yu’s painterly references take in the styles, ideologies and ambitions of both Eastern and Western Old Masters, from cave paintings to Renaissance altarpieces, recently echoing Géricault’s Raft of the Medusa, for the piled-up mound of humans and animals in Pyramid (2022), or Brueghel’s Blind Leading the Blind, across three panels of her blazing Night Walk (2023).
 Yu’s handling can also scale down to the depiction of an individual lost in thought, or to a pair of hands locked in a gesture of tender internalisation.

 Yu Hong was born in 1966 in Xi’an, China.
 In 1984, she studied oil painting at the Central Academy of Fine Arts (CAFA) in Beijing and graduated from the oil painting department in 1988.
 Since 1988 she has been a teacher at CAFA.
-Yu Hong’s first major American museum show opens in September 2023 at SCAD Museum of Art, Savannah, GA (until January 2024) and her work was featured in ‘Art and China after 1989: Theater of the World’ (2017) at the Solomon R. Guggenheim Museum, New York.
+Yu Hong’s first major American museum show opened in September 2023 at SCAD Museum of Art, Savannah, GA and her work was featured in ‘Art and China after 1989: Theater of the World’ (2017) at the Solomon R. Guggenheim Museum, New York.
 Recent solo exhibitions in China include: ‘The World of Saha’ (2019) at Long Museum, Shanghai; ‘Garden of Dreams’ (2016) at the CAFA Art Museum, Beijing; ‘Concurrent Realms’ (2015) at the Suzhou Museum; ‘Golden Horizon’ (2011) at the Shanghai Art Museum, Shanghai and ‘Golden Sky’ (2010) at the Ullens Center for Contemporary Art, Beijing.

 Yu Hong

-Night Walk, 2023
+2023

 Acrylic on canvas